NEW articles daily! Subscribe below to receive daily updates with our new articles!

 Hi Max, I just your article responding to Bob.
 I have a Masters Degree in Education.
 I have fallen in love with a lady in General Santos City.
 I am seriously considering moving there.
 I see that you teach online.
 Do you mind sharing with me how I might be able to do the same thing.
 I would greatly appreciate any and all help that you might give me.

-Bob, You just have to do what’s best for you.
+You just have to do what’s best for you.
 We are like you, we want the best of both worlds.
 So next April we will be going back to the US and file for Anne’s permanent residency.
 Since she already has a 10 year Tourist Visa we will file for Adjustment of Status, which should be a little easier.
 We are planning on spending approximately 6 months in each place once she get’s PR.
-One of the reason’s is that my parents are in Assisted Living Facility and would like to spend more time with them along with my… Read more »
+One of the reason’s is that my parents are in Assisted Living Facility and would like to spend more time with them along with my kid’s and grandkids.
+Anne really wants to work also while we are there and i wouldn’t mind working just a part time job.
+It’s good also to have a change of scenery as i do get bored at times.

 You and Feyma have a good thing going in the Philippines